Rapptz/discord.py/docs/api.rst

         Discovery requirements for 3 weeks in a row.

         .. versionadded:: 1.7
+    .. attribute:: thread_created

+        The system message denoting that a thread has been created

+        .. versionadded:: 2.0
     .. attribute:: reply

-        The message type denoting that the author is replying to a message.
+        The system message denoting that the author is replying to a message.

         .. versionadded:: 2.0
     .. attribute:: application_command